SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 This provider enables the standard Cloud Foundry environment variables, `VCAP_APPLICATION`,  `VCAP_SERVICES` and `CF_*` to be parsed and accessed as configuration data within a .NET application.

-These environment variables are used by Cloud Foundry to communicate to an application running inside of its container, the applications environment and configuration information.
-For example, the values found in `VCAP_APPLICATION` provide information about the applications resource limits, addresses (i.e URLs), and version number among other things.
-The environment variable `VCAP_SERVICES` provides information about what external services (e.g. Databases, Caches, etc.) the application has been assigned along with the details on how to contact those services.
+These environment variables are used by Cloud Foundry to communicate an application's environment and configuration information to the application running inside a container.
+More specifically, the values found in `VCAP_APPLICATION` provide information about the application's resource limits, routes (i.e URIs), and version number among other things.
+The environment variable `VCAP_SERVICES` provides information about what external services (e.g. Databases, Caches, etc.) the application is bound to, along with  details on how to contact those services.

-You can read more information on the Cloud Foundry environment variables at the [Cloud Foundry docs](https://docs.cloudfoundry.org/) website.
+You can read more information on the Cloud Foundry environment variables at the [Cloud Foundry docs](http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html) website.

 The Steeltoe CloudFoundry provider supports the following .NET application types:

- * ASP.NET - MVC, WebForm, WebAPI, WCF
+ * ASP.NET - MVC, WebForms, WebAPI, WCF
  * ASP.NET Core
  * Console apps (.NET Framework and .NET Core)